terramate-io/terramate/docs/data-sharing/index.md

 ---
 title: Sharing Data - Globals
-description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, data sharing and more to Terraform.
+description: Terramate enables you to define data once and distribute it throughout your project.
+This can be accomplished using globals and metadata.

 prev:
   text: 'Change Detection'